 There are several types of kidney cancer:

 Renal cell carcinoma.
 Renal cell carcinoma makes up about 85% of kidney cancers.
 This cancer develops within the kidney's microscopic filtering systems, the lining of the tiny tubes that lead to the bladder.
-The treatment options for renal cell carcinoma are discuss later in this guide.
+The treatment options for renal cell carcinoma are discussed later in this guide.

 Wilms tumor.
 Wilms tumor is most common in children and is treated differently than kidney cancer in adults.
 This type of tumor is more likely to be successfully treated with radiation therapy and chemotherapy than the other types of kidney cancer, and this has resulted in a different approach to treatment.